SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

-And as of this afternoon, the US FDA's advisory committee has expanded the Emergency Use Authorization for boosters of both Pfizer and Moderna to all persons over age 18 who are more than 6 months past their initial 2 shots. <sup id="fn7a">[[7]](#fn7)</sup> Acting FDA Commissioner Woodcock then endorsed the decision, making all-adult boosters officially granted EUA.
+And as of this afternoon, the US FDA's advisory committee has expanded the Emergency Use Authorization for boosters of both Pfizer and Moderna to all persons over age 18 who are more than 6 months past their initial 2 shots. <sup id="fn7a">[[7]](#fn7)</sup> Acting FDA Commissioner Woodcock then endorsed the decision, officially granting EUA for all-adult boosters.

 In a remarkable display of speed, the CDC's ACIP committee within hours voted 11 &ndash; 0 to endorse that.
 Then CDC Director Walensky immediately ratified their decision, adding the